 In preparing this tutorial, I braided up a lot of different color-pattern variations for the two braids in my videos.
 Here’s a shot of a few of them:

 The shape of this braid is neither square nor round.
 The lower surface is flat and slightly wider than the equivalent square braid of seven loops would be.
 The upper surface seems domed/ rounded, which is why I call the braid ‘D-shaped.’
 This is very clear in person, but doesn’t come through well in photos.
 Maybe the photos below will give a better idea.
 The braid was made with Chinese knotting cord, which is much stiffer than yarn, so I was able to pose the braid sort of freestanding to try to show it from all sides:

 Here’s a shot of it wrapped twice around my wrist:

 One of the fun things about this particular type of Unorthodox braid is that you can make it with one color on the bottom surface and a mix of different colors on the top surface.
 This is done by using bicolor loops, and not turning any of the loops that you move while braiding.
 In a square braid, that would make the braid divide into two separate layers, but that doesn’t happen with unorthodox braids.

-In preparing for this tutorial, I braided most of my samples using smooth, mercerized cotton yarn about twice as heavy as embroidery floss.
-But along the way I also made a few samples using Chinese knotting cord (a synthetic blend of some kind), and some with waxed cotton cord, which is another firm, semi-rigid braiding material.
+I braided most of my samples using smooth, mercerized cotton yarn about twice as heavy as embroidery floss (all discontinued brands that I’ve had lying around for years).
+Using doubled strands of embroidery floss gives the same effect – I sometimes use both in the same braid.
+Along the way I also made a few samples using Chinese knotting cord (a synthetic blend of some kind), and some with waxed cotton cord, which is another firm, semi-rigid braiding material.